toggledbits/DeusExMachina/README.md

 * Standby - DEMII is disabled (this is equivalent to the "device is disabled" state event);

-* Ready - DEMII is enabled and waiting for the next sunset;
+* Ready - DEMII is enabled and waiting for the next sunset (and house mode, if applicable);

-* Cycling - DEMII is enabled and cycling lights in the active period after sunset and before the "lights out" time;
+* Cycling - DEMII is cycling lights, that is, it is enabled, in the period between sunset and the set "lights out" time, and correct house mode (if applicable);

 * Shut-off - DEMII is enabled and shutting off lights, having reached the "lights out" time.

 When disabled, DEMII is always in Standby mode.
 When enabled, DEMII enters the Ready mode, then transitions to Cycling mode at sunset, then Shut-off mode at the "lights out" time, and then when all lights have been shut off, returns to the Ready mode waiting for the next day's sunset.
 The transition between Ready, Cycling, and Shut-off continues until DEMII is disabled (at which point it goes to Standby).

 It should be noted that DEMII can enter Cycling or Shut-off mode immediately, without passing through Ready, if it is enabled after sunset or after the "lights out" time, respectively.
 DEMII will also transition into or out of Standby mode immediately and from any other mode when disabled or enabled, respectively.

 #### Cycle Timing ####